Barrington Municipal High School

 Barrington Municipal High School (BMHS) is a secondary school located in Oak Park, Nova Scotia.
 BMHS is part of the Tri-County Regional School Board and is the only high school in the Municipality of the District of Barrington.
-The school moved from Barrington Passage in 2006.
+The school was opened on October 30, 2006 by Education Minister Karen Casey.
+The school replaced the Barrington High School in Barrington Passage, which was torn down due to environmental issues.